grannycart/anja-n-david-wedding/Ceremony_Script.md

 ## 2. Remarks from Mark
 _Welcome!
 Thank you so much for being here._

-_Turns out, it's kinda a big deal to be asked to officiate a wedding ceremony._
+_Turns out, as you might guess, it's kinda a big deal to be asked to officiate a wedding ceremony._

 _After David asked me to do this, I really had no idea where to start.
 I began bringing it up with various people in my life to try to get a sense of what is required here.
 And that resulted in some better, and some worse, advice on what makes a good wedding.
 But maybe the best advice I got was from Aunt Linda who passed on advice she received about her own wedding, which was that you need to remember that this is a kind of a show: this is the Anja and David show --- And it needs to be planned and executed like a show, with a narrative arc, rising action, and of course a climax._

-_This appealed to me because if we think of the wedding as a show, it puts the focus on the audience.
+_This idea appealed to me because if we think of the wedding as a show, it puts the focus on the audience.
 A show is FOR the audience after all, in this case, that is you.
 The whole point of this wedding venture, I think, is to do it in front of people who matter to David and Anja.
 That means YOU have all the power here.
 Most especially Grandma.
 YOU are the witnesses who affirm the marriage.
 And take the significance of the ceremony with you.
 And there's really no power vested in me as an individual even though I'm standing up here; the power of this thing is really vested in YOU, the audience._

 _Conveniently, this really lets me off the hook for what at first seemed like a tremendously grave responsibility._